CDLUC3/ezid/doc/bdb_minter_migration_notes.md

 * Any need to rollback migration work?
   * Yes: perform rollback steps
   * No: proceed to next step
-* Modify the EZID settings to use the ezidrw account
+* Modify the EZID settings to use the `ezidrw` account and password
 * Re-deploy the new release tag with the EZID and background jobs enabled
   * remove or comment out the `ensure_service: stopped` and `background_jobs_active: false` statements